uli28/ng-dev/demos/09-securing-publishing/securing-publishing/src/assets/markdown/http-client.md

-- Angulars HttpClient allows use to observe the full Response object instead of just the body.
+- Angular's `HttpClient` allows use to observe the full Response object instead of just the body.

   ```typescript
   this.client.get<Skill>(`${environment.api}skills`, {